 - Powerful search functionality that supports strings and regular expressions.

-- Context styling that highlights the content based on its type (e.g. Image renderers, HTML & XML formatters, JSON formatter, etc.).
+- Context styling that highlights the content based on its type (for example Image renderers, HTML and XML formatters, JSON formatter, etc.).

 The Headers Inspector allows you to view the HTTP headers of the request and the response.

 Every HTTP request begins with plaintext headers that describe what the client requests as a resource or operation.
 The first line of the request (the "Request line") contains three values: the HTTP method (for example GET), the URL path which is being requested (for example "/index.html"), and the HTTP version (for example "HTTP/1.2").
 Request line can consist of one or more rows containing name-value pairs of metadata about the request and the client, such as the User-Agent and Accept-Language.

 Like the HTTP request, every HTTP response begins with plaintext headers that describe the result from the request.
 The first line of the response (the "Status line") contains the HTTP version (for example "HTTP/1.1"), the response status code (for example "200"), and the response status text (for instance "OK").
 Following the "Status line" one or more lines contain name-value pairs of metadata about the response and the server, such as the length of the response file, the Content-Type, and how the response may be cached.